makandra/capybara-lockstep/README.md

 While waiting for the browser to be idle does take a few milliseconds, Capybara no longer needs to retry failed commands.
 You will also save time from not needing to re-run failed tests.

-In casual testing I experienced a performance impact between +/- 10%.
+In casual testing with large test suites I experienced a performance impact between +/- 10%.

 ## Debugging log